hnhdigital-os/laravel-model-schema/README.md

     }
 ```

-Model's using this method will throw a ValidationException exception if they do not pass validation.
+Models implementing this package will now throw a ValidationException exception if they do not pass validation.
 Be sure to catch these.

 ```php
     try {